top of page

 In therapy, decision fatigue often presents as overwhelm or avoidance.
 Clients may believe they lack motivation when, in reality, they are mentally overloaded.
 Once decision demands are reduced, individuals often experience increased clarity and improved emotional regulation.

-Shifting internal language can also help.
+Shifting your internal language can also help.
 Moving from “I can’t handle this” to “I have too many decisions right now” reduces self-criticism and creates space for problem-solving.

 A Quick Reset Strategy

-When feeling overwhelmed, pause and ask:
+When feeling overwhelmed, pause and ask yourself:

 • What decisions can I postpone?